2003 Games of the Small States of Europe: Overview and participation

 The 2003 edition of the Games of the Small States of Europe was attended by all of the eligible nations.
 Eligible nations are European states with fewer than 1 million citizens.
-820 total athletes from the eight eligible nations competed, the highest ever; 803 attended the 1993 Games in Malta and the 2005 Games in Andorra had 793 participants.
-Host nation Malta had 156 athletes, the most of any nation.
-Cyprus had 143 participants of their own.
+A total of 820 athletes from the eight eligible nations competed, the highest ever; 803 had attended the 1993 Games in Malta and the 2005 Games in Andorra had 793 participants.
+The host nation Malta had 156 athletes, the most of any nation.
+Cyprus sent 143 competitors.
 The Icelandic delegation was 133 participants.
-Luxembourg also had over 100 representatives with 113.
+Luxembourg also had 113 representatives.
 Monaco and San Marino came with 89 and 78 athletes, respectively.
-Andorra brought 66 participants, less than half of the total they would bring to the 2005 games.
+Andorra brought 66 participants, less than half of the total they would bring to the 2005 Games.
 Liechtenstein had the smallest delegation, bringing only 42 athletes.

 Competitions

 Competitions in the 2003 Games were held in ten disciplines.

 Numbers in parentheses indicate the number of medal events contested in each sport.